TACC/life_sciences_ml_at_tacc/docs/section3/intro_to_dl.rst

 **1. Layers**

 The ``tf.keras.layers.Layer`` class is the fundamental abstraction in Keras.
-A ``Layer`` is a fundamental building block of a neural network.
+A ``Layer`` is a building block of a neural network.
 It takes input tensors, applies some transformation, and produces output tensors.
 Weights created by layers can be trainable or non-trainable.
 You can also use layers to handle data preprocessing tasks like normalization and text vectorization.